-Production Facility Auditor - Independent 3rd party verifier selected by the CO2 Removal Supplier to perform Production Facility Audits.
+Production Facility Auditor - Independent 3rd party verifier accredited by the Issuing Body to perform Production Facility Audits.
 A Production Facility Auditor may be the same body as the Output Auditor.
-List of Production Facility Auditors accredited by the Issuing Body is available in Annex D.
+List of approved Production Facility Auditors is available in Annex D.